 The platform can present real-time information (from both public and private data streams) to underwriters so they can make decisions based on the key attributes of the borrower.

 There is a massive potential payout for financial services companies willing to go beyond the AI hype cycle and embrace data-driven lending.

 Widespread access to data can equalise the lending landscape between owners of tangible and intangible assets because it supports a broader and thus more accurate understanding of their specific business contexts.

 Financial services companies can improve their risk models, processes, and even their business models, and improve their competitive position through excellent customer service.

-It all starts with choosing to gradually adopt lending tech infrastructure and upgrading internal processes.
+It all starts with choosing to gradually adopt lendtech infrastructure and upgrading internal processes.
 Those willing to try it stand to reap significant rewards for their efforts.

 When taking a look at both your business and your clients’ context, you should ask:

 How much data and accurate risk management can I get out of something that is not digital?